 Have you ever wondered if you should make cake decorating a profession or a hobby?
-You have bee making cakes but is it possible to leave your day job and become a cake decoration professionally?
+You have been making cakes but is it possible to leave your day job and become a cake decorator professionally?
 Or perhaps it’s best to leave it as a hobby?

 Quite often I get asked this question

 - Do you think I can become a cake decorator? or

 - I can’t decide whether I should do cake decorating as a profession or just continue to do it as a hobby.

 - I want to leave my job and become a full-time cake decorator – do you think it’s a good idea?

 Over time I realize that people are not asking me if they should become cake decorators, people are usually struggling to make this decision because they do not know what to expect.
 Change is not easy, nor are new decisions.
 But before you make these decisions it is very important to ask what is expected of you and what can you expect as the outcome.

 This is one of my recent cakes.
 It is gorgeous, right?
 But I got to this level after seven years of cake decorating.
-Want to know where I started from?
+Want to know where I started?
 You will be surprised.
-So I thought I'd write a little post sharing my two cents with you on the topic - Cake decorating as a profession or hobby?
+So I thought I’d write a little post sharing my two cents with you on the topic – Cake decorating as a profession or hobby.